Skip to content

 Common causes: selector changed, element moved, page structure updated, timeout exceeded.

-Use clear, descriptive names that explain what the flow tests:
+Use clear names that explain what the flow tests:

 Good examples: